 Entrant Scholarships: A limited amount of entrant scholarships are available to those who express a financial constraint to entering the MMTR.
 For example, this is intended for full-time students and/or those who (because of financial constraints) would otherwise not be able to enter.
 You must email me to inquire eligibility.
 Please do not abuse this policy or attempt to provide false information.
 Verification may be required.

-COURSE: Beginning at Wildwood Campground, runners loop the camp lake and cover a short road section (approx. 1.5 miles) before entering National Forest land.
+COURSE: Beginning at the KOA Campground, runners proceed onto Pera Rd. and cover a short road section (approx. 1.5 miles) before entering National Forest land.
 The course then meanders northward over various dirt and gravel roads in the National Forest before runners have to negotiate the second half of the course.
 Leaving Long Mountain aid station, the second half includes dirt & old logging roads as well as several miles of beautiful single track trail.
 Many say the race is just beginning when you leave Long Mtn.
-Upon reaching the last aid station at Porters Ridge, runners course downhill for 2.9 miles toward the finish in Montebello.
+Upon reaching the last aid station at Porters Ridge, runners course downhill for 3.5 miles toward the finish at Camp Blue Ridge.
 The entire MMTR course traverses some of the most beautiful areas in the Blue Ridge right around peak fall foliage.

 AID STATIONS: Fourteen (14) fully-stocked aid stations are at 1 to 7 mile intervals throughout the race.
 IT IS NOT NECESSARY TO BRING A CREW!
 If you ride the bus, drop bags will be available at Long Mountain aid station (mile 26.49) and at the finish line.
 Runners are responsible for reclaiming their own drop bag(s) during and/or after the event. eco-x is not responsible for lost or damaged drop bags or the contents therein.

-SATURDAY MORNING: Race participants will leave Lynchburg from the Liberty Mountain Conference Center parking lot at 5:00 AM & travel to the start of the race at Wildwood Campground.
-It is about 30 miles to the start.
+For those riding the buses, race participants will leave Camp Blue Ridge at 5:15 AM and travel to the start of the race.
+It is about 36 miles to the start.
 You MUST CHECK-IN at the START LINE to be an official entrant or you can check in on the bus while you are traveling to the start.
-The buses will bring you back to the Liberty Mountain Conference Center for the meal and awards ceremony on Saturday night.
+The race will finish at Camp Blue Ridge where the meal and awards ceremony will be held on Saturday night.

-PRE-RACE CHECK-IN: Runners can pick up their race packet & number from 5:00 PM to 9:00 PM on Friday at the Liberty Mountain Conference Center and at The Aid Station running store (1035 Avalon Drive, Forest, Va) on Thursday & Friday before the race.
+Runners can pick up their race packet & number from 4:30 PM to 8:30 PM on Friday at the Camp Blue Ridge in Montebello.

-PRE-RACE BRIEFING: There will be a pre-race briefing at 7:30 PM for all runners.
-Crew members are encouraged to attend.
+There will be a pre-race briefing at 7:00 PM for all runners.

 I CAN’T GET ENOUGH MMTR BREAKFAST: For those runners still in town on Sunday morning we will meet and eat breakfast together (telling plenty of stories) at the Golden Corral on Ward’s Road at 8:00 AM.

 AWARDS: All sub-12 hour finishers will receive a special finisher’s award.
 The overall male and female winners will receive the Mountain Masochist Trophy.
 The top 10 male and female finishers will receive special awards.
-Also, special awards will be presented to the first place male and female masters (40-49), grand masters (50-59) and male super masters (60 and over), Fastest Fat Boy and Best Blood.
+Also, special awards will be presented to the first place male and female masters (40-49), grand masters (50-59) and male super masters (60 and over).

 Additional information will be sent to entrants by email ONLY after the application and payment have been submitted.